DOE-Workflows/SDM-requirements/README.md

     >Discussion: these requirements generated a lot of discussion,  define lifecycles

-15. Administrative Console  **FROM HERE TO END NEEDS TO BE DISCUSSED**
+15. Administrative Console
+    1. Allows you to operate with objects that exist in the database
+    2. Command line access

 16. Unique Object Reference (i.e., an Object Identifier)

     1. Must be stable
     2. Must not be tied to a display attribute that can change
+    3. Identical objects can have different ids
+    4. Support for content-based hashing as an additional add-on capabilty would be preferred

 17. History entries created automatically by various activities
     1. Ability to add custom history entries
-    2. History must tie to particular objects
+    2. History must tie to particular objects (**DEFINE "OBJECT" HERE?**)
+    3. Compliance with ISO standards (9000, 27001, 27002) for auditability
+    4. Specific list of activities to come later

-18. Relationships between objects
+18. Relationships between objects can be defined and have the following properties:
-    1. 1Attributes on relationships
+    1. Attributes on relationships
-    2. Cardinality
+    2. Cardinality (number of objects in a relationship)
     3. Type limited
     4. Direction (to/from based upon object type)
     5. Ability to use in traversal
     6. Participate in the Trigger system

 19. Ability to lock an object to prevent updates and/or file additions

 20. Robust Permission Model
     1. Create